bannsec/NetTK/README.md

 ; [Title] -- This is for your readability, not used anywhere ; host -- (standard) DNS/IP of the host to test
 ; alias -- (standard) Alias of the host to use.
 This will be what the sqltable name uses ; module -- (standard) The type of test to use on this host.
-This is how netWatch decides what to do with the host.
+This is how NetTK decides what to do with the host.
 For example, "ping".
 ; ctag -- (optional) Optional tag to be used for defining save table name.
 Table name becomes "alias_module[_tag]".
 Useful when module is "tcpping" to keep track of  port/options/etc.
 ; attributes -- (This can vary by module)
 ```